KBNLresearch/iromlab/doc/setupIromlab.md

 ![](./img/userDir2.png)

+## Editing the configuration file

-Now open *config.xml* in a text editor (e.g. Notepad), or alternatively use a dedicated XML editor.
+Now open the configuration file *config.xml* in a text editor (e.g. Notepad), or alternatively use a dedicated XML editor.
 Carefully go through all the variables (which are defined as XML elements), and modify them if necessary.
 Here is an explanation of all variables.

 ### cdDriveLetter